sfernana/FCCDIRAC/README.md

 - FccSw
 - FccAnalysis

-However in order to use them and submit a FCC job, you need to fullfill the prerequisites.
+However in order to use them and submit a FCC job, you need to fulfill the prerequisites.

 ## 3 - Prerequisites